Discerning the narrative of the Fondaco dei Tedeschi murals:

 |Fig 6.
 Fondaco dei Tedeschi,Venice.
 Etching after fresco; Antonio Zanetti; after Giorgione.18th c.|

-It will be helpful to list any evidence that could be introduced into an umbrella theme or grand narrative.
+It will be helpful to list any evidence that can be introduced to form a unifying umbrella theme or grand narrative.
 Fortunately Vasari has also thrown off a quick sketch of two other images present on the Fondaco.
 These were:

-Numbers 4 & 5 are described (so, textual) by Vasari in the Lives.
+Numbers 4 & 5 are described (textual evidence) by Vasari in the Lives.

 |Fig 7.
 Venice; Fondaco dei Tedeschi: Etching after fresco; A. Zanetti; after Giorgione, 18th c.|